ttkebus/Detect-and-Translate/README.md

 # Detect-and-Translate
-You can detect text in an image an  d translate text to another language
+You can detect text in an image and translate text to another language